Hi, I’m Dr. Hilary Mandzik! I’m so glad you’re here!

 therapy for new parents (including transition to parenthood and treatment for perinatal mood and anxiety disorders)

-My approach is influenced heavily by psychodynamic theory, which helps us understand how unconscious attitudes and anxieties — as well as our early life experiences — impact our lives; attachment theory, which underscores the importance of the parent-child relationship as a safe haven from which children can explore their world; and RIE Parenting, which emphasizes respect and acceptance of feelings in the parent-child relationship.
+My approach is influenced heavily by psychoanalytic theory, which helps us understand how unconscious attitudes and anxieties — as well as our early life experiences — impact our lives; attachment theory, which is a subset of psychoanalytic theory and underscores the importance of the parent-child relationship; and RIE Parenting, which emphasizes respect and acceptance of feelings in the parent-child relationship.